mdang/enterprise-tech-101/README.md

   - NoSQL
     - MongoDB, Redis

-> **Whiteboard** Highlight our core competencies

 ## Delivering: DevOps

 **10 min**

-> **Slide** DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+> **Slide** DevOps is the combination of cultural philosophies, practices, infrastructure management processes, and tools that increases an organization’s ability to deliver applications and services at high velocity.

 - Overview